aguinot/vscode_slurm/README.md

 ## Code options

 `-h`
 &emsp;Help message.

 `mode`
 &emsp;`start`: Open the tunnel
 &emsp;`stop`: Close the tunnel
 `--ssh_command`
 &emsp;Allow one to specify a different ssh command to access CANDIDE.
 &emsp;Default: `ssh candide.iap.fr`
 `--n_cpu`
 &emsp;Specify the number of CPU to use.
 &emsp;Default: 1
 `--mem`
 &emsp;Specify the amount of memory per CPU to use (inGo).
 &emsp;Default: 8
 `--time`
 &emsp;Specify the walltime for the job.
-The format is the same as the one use in sbatch &emsp;Default:4:00:00
+The format is the same as the one use in sbatch.
+&emsp;Default: 4:00:00
 `--log`
 &emsp;Specify where to store the log file from sbatch command on CANDIDE.
 &emsp;Note: if you want to use an environment variable such as `$HOME`, it has to done as `\$HOME`.
 &emsp;Default: `\$HOME/vscode_tunnel.log`
 `--node`
 &emsp;Specify on which node to open the tunnel.
 Use the node names from the cluster.
 &emsp;Note: If you don't specify the right partition you might get an error.
 &emsp;Default: Let the cluster decide.
 `--partition`
-&emsp;Specify which sbatch partion to use &emsp;Default: Let the cluster decide.
+&emsp;Specify which sbatch partion to use.
+&emsp;Default: Let the cluster decide.

 ### Using the tunnel
 * To open a tunnel: